Canon 1Ds Mark III vs SX740

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the SX740) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX740 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds Mark III or the Canon SX740 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1Ds Mark III: